Review and road test of the Fiat 500X

 Cost of Ownership

 The market for boutique small Crossovers such as the 500X isn't anything like as price sensitive as those of other small cars and cost of ownership figures consequently come a bit further down the priorities scale.
 Nevertheless, the 500X utilises engines from other Fiat Group models where buyers are putting the budget under a bit more scrutiny.
-The unit most UK buyers will choose, the 1.0-litre three cylinder petrol, returns some decent efficiency figures; netting up to 45.6mpg on the combined cycle with emissions of up to 140g/km.
-For the 1.3-litre auto variant, it's up to 44.1mpg and the CO2 return best is 145g/km.
+The 1.5-litre Hybrid unit manages up to 49.5mpg on the combined cycle with emissions of up to 129g/km.
+This is the first Fiat Hybrid that uses the electric motor by completely disconnecting the petrol engine, which can remain idle for up to 47 per cent of the time according to the total WLTP cycle.
+In the urban cycle alone, the percentage rises to 62 per cent.
+The benefits of this 48-volt 1.5 'T4'-series Hybrid engine easily out-strip those of the previous 1.3-litre conventional unit: in Hybrid, CO2 emissions are up to 11 per cent lower.
+But performance is never sacrificed, and the car is very comfortable to drive, courtesy of the practically imperceptible shifts between the electric motor and the combustion engine.

-You can also do your bit on the frugality side in this model, thanks to the clever 'eco:Drive LIVE' system that's built into the centre-dash infotainment screen.
+Whatever kind of 500X you choose, you can do your bit on the frugality side, thanks to the clever 'eco:Drive LIVE' system that's built into the centre-dash infotainment screen.
 Fiat says it's a bit like having a personal trainer on board.
 This electronic coach isn't looking to fight the flab, but instead is looking to trim your figures rather than your figure; specifically those for fuel and CO2 efficiency.
 Earlier versions of the 'eco:Drive' system did this by monitoring your driving style, then producing a report you had to download onto a USB stick, then view on your home PC - which was all a bit nerdish.
 Here, it's all done with live assistance, analysing your driving in real time and making suggestions instantly displayed on the dash-mounted UConnect infotainment screen.

 Every model in the range is covered by a three-year, unlimited mileage warranty and there's 36 months of breakdown cover included as well.
 Should you have a problem on a journey, you can use the 'Uconnect' infotainment system to contact roadside assistance and the same set-up can also be used to book routine services.

 The 500X hasn't sold as well as it should have for Fiat, but there's still time for the Italian brand to turn that around.
 The package of changes visited upon this revised model should help.
-The slow-selling diesel and 4WD models have been dropped and buyers are now at last treated to a properly efficient range of modern petrol units.
+The slow-selling diesel and 4WD models have been dropped and beneath the bonnet, buyers are now at last treated to a properly efficient petrol unit.

 We're a little disappointed that prices are no longer quite as affordable as they once were, but what you're now getting is a far more class-competitive product that has more than a dash of Italian flair.
 Indeed, we continue to think that this car sets a template for how a retro-style citycar shape can be expanded into something more family-sized.
 In short, this car deserves a place on your small SUV shortlist.